JimLynchCodes/AngularJS-UGAT/README.md

 6. Mob Programming CucumberBDD Podcast Episode: [https://cucumber.io/blog/2016/04/19/mob-programming](#https://cucumber.io/blog/2016/04/19/mob-programming)

+## Credits

+This guide was written by [Jim Lynch](#https://github.com/JimTheMan).
+Although he tried to get other people involved, so one submitted a pull request so for now it's just him.
+Feel free to help out and have your name added here!

 ---

 This guide is maintained by ng-nj, the Angular Group of New Jersey.